Enigmatrix/Cobalt/README.md

 # Cobalt

 View usage statistics of all your apps.
-Track and determine where you are wasting time, and get your procrastination under control.
+Track and determine where you are wasting time, ad get your procrastination under control.

 > [!WARNING]
 > Cobalt was established before in the [archive/main](https://github.com/Enigmatrix/Cobalt/tree/archive/main) branch, and you can try the previous product from the [Github Releases](https://github.com/Enigmatrix/Cobalt/releases).